What is a normal CD4 count, CD4% and CD4:CD8 ratio?

 The CD4 percentage refers to percentage of total lymphocytes that are CD4 cells.
 If your test reports CD4% = 34%, that means that 34% of your lymphocytes are CD4 cells.

 The average normal CD4% for HIV negative adults is about 40%.
 However, as with CD4 counts and other test, the range for a “normal” result in an HIV negative person is also wide – from about 25% to 65%.

 The CD4:CD8 ratio is also sometimes used, but less often.
 This is a measure of how balanced your immune function is.
 This calculated by dividing the CD4 result by the CD8 result.

 In HIV negative people, the normal range for the CD4:CD8 ratio is between 0.9 and 1.9.
 This means that there are about 1 to 2 CD4 cells for every CD8 cell.

-When not on HIV treatment, just like the CD4 count and CD4%, this ratio drops over time.
+When not on HIV treatment, just like the CD4 count and CD4%, the CD4:8 ratio drops over time.
 Eventually, unless you start treatment, there will be more CD8 cells than CD4 cells (i.e. the ratio drops to less than 1.0).

-Note: this answer was updated in September 2014 from a post that was originally published in December 2006.
+Note: this answer was updated in September 2014 and December 2016 from a post that was originally published in December 2006.

 Information on this website is provided by treatment advocates and offered as a guide only.
 Decisions about your treatment should always be taken in consultation with your doctor.